Thought-Provoking Movies to Watch

 Reception: The Seventh Seal was a critical and commercial success.
 It won the Jury Prize at the 1957 Cannes Film Festival and received an Academy Award nomination for Best Original Screenplay.

-Reflections: The Seventh Seal is a film that invites reflection on a number of themes, including Life and Death: The film explores the theme of death in a deep and provocative way.
+Reflections: The Seventh Seal is a film that invites reflection on several themes, including Life and Death: The film explores the theme of death deeply and provocatively.
 Death is represented as a real and tangible figure, with whom the knight Antonius Block is forced to confront.
 Faith: The film questions religious faith.
 Antonius Block, who is a Christian knight, finds himself having to face his own faith in a world of death and destruction.

 La notte (1961)